 The statement of background and goals is also used as a writing sample to allow the admissions committee to evaluate your ability to write at the graduate level.
 Please proofread your essay for spelling, grammar, and clarity.

-Type your statement of background and goals and submit it to the Office of Admissions by either attaching it as a file to the admission application or sending it to [email protected].
+Type your statement of background and goals and submit it to the Office of Admissions by sending it to [email protected].